scalajs-io/nodejs/README.md

 <a name="NodeJS_Modules">
 #### Modules

-The following modules have been implemented thus far:
+The following NodeJS modules have been implemented thus far:

 * body-parser
 * buffer